Speakers & Tour Lecturers

 Whether you are travelling with us or not, Hidden History has a growing team of tour lecturers and speakers who are keen to share their knowledge and enthusiasm for archaeology and travel.
 They talk regularly to tour groups, societies, colleges and cruises, and their talks can be tailored to specific interests, itineraries or curricula.

 We provide talks to any type of organisation, from history societies to sports clubs and professional associations, and we have an expanding geographic scope across England.
 Our talks can also stimulate interest in private group tours, and are great for pre-tour introductions and get-togethers.

-If you would like to book or enquire about an interesting talk or tour for your organisation, simply call us on 0121 444 1854, or use the contact form here.
+If you would like to book or enquire about an interesting talk or tour for your organisation, please contact us or call on 0121 444 1854.